PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 - to submit only the selected fields / toggles
 - the merchant to see which parameters have different(s) value(s) for the selected store or group

+An information message is displayed on all pages where there are checkboxes, to indicate what they are used for.
+This information message can be closed and will not be displayed again after.

 **Configurations pages with checkboxes**

 -  Advanced Parameters > Administration